medavox/tuki-nuwa.old/dictionary.md

     cont	context word used before la
     conj	conjuncion
     oth	special, other word
-Words are in a variety of status:
-    Official- usually refers to base words., e.g. kiwen Unofficial- usually refers to phrases that are being used like "compound words", e.g. jan pona.
-Linguists would call these lexemes because they are used like words, require memorization, behave differently (less likely to be split), etc.
-    Obsolete- These words were either never used by the community, or were used for very litle time, e.g. pata.
-However, since people use toki pona as a natural language, if you use "pata", you likely would be understood, the same as if you had said "wench" or "knave" in English.
-    Possibly obsolete- These are the words that have been used for years, but may become deprecated. e.g. noka Considered, but never used- words used in polls.
-    Considered in jest - The April fool's day word. e.g. kijetesantakalu Reserved/Potentially new- Some new words are not defined,eg. pu Community innovations- this includes both proper modifiers being used outside of names of unique things and suggestions for new base words and intentional and accidental homonymy, eg. moku Soja, or pan used to mean "life"

-This is a fan site.
 The creator of toki pona is jan Sonja, which isn't me.
 All Content create by me is Creative Commons, by Attribution.
 Feel free to make derivatives to the extent you can or want to.
 The toki pona corpus texts come from a variety of locations and I believe its usage is acceptable, noncommercial fair use.
 If you don't think so, email me and tell me what document is yours and I will remove it.
 Creative Commons License
 This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.